 · Alberto Jimenez, Director of Global Mobile Solutions, Citi

 · Marc Hochstein, Executive Editor of American Banker

 · Deborah Baxley, Principal at Capgemini

 The day will begin with Wired contributing editor David Wolman reading from his book "The End of Money" (currently one of Amazon's "top 10" non-fiction books of the year) followed by an on-stage interview and Q&A session to set the scene.
 After that the attendees will (in best open-space style, as described at http://www.unconference.net/) note the topics that they would like to discuss and these will be organised into four sets of parallel sessions (two before lunch and two after).
 Attendees are then free to join in any, all or none of the discussions.
 The points raised in the discussions will be captured and reported.

 If you are responsible for strategic directions around payments, banking and finance then come along and get new ideas, new perspectives and new insights to help you to develop robust strategies to make the most of the incredible technology, business and social changes underway.
 And in this case there is a free lunch plus a complimentary copy of "Tomorrow's Transactions: The 2012 Reader".

 When & Where

-NYPAY is New York’s premier professional organization for payment industry leaders and innovators.
-Since 2006 NYPAY has been hosting evening events in NYC since 2006.
-These events replicate the best parts of multi-day confences--the between-panel conversations with interesting people you don't meet during your daily routine.
-To do this we connect innovators and leader from the changing payments-commerce area: issues, merchants, networks, startups, regulators, and others.
+NYPAY is New York’s leading forum for innovators and leaders in payments and mobile commerce.
+NYPAY has been hosting evening events in NYC since 2006.
+These events replicate the best part of multi-day conferences: the ad-hoc conversations with interesting people you do not meet during your daily routine.
+To do this, we connect innovators and leaders from the payments industry and all it touches: issuers, merchants, networks, FinTech startups, regulators, and others.